 In my last post we learned about what the stress cycle is and why it is important to understand what it is, as well as the difference between the stressor and the stress response.
 If you haven't read this post yet, I recommend reading it here!

 So, now you understand that you don't need to merely get away from the threat (aka, in modern terms: leave work, finish that assignment, pull into your driveway, etc.), but you also need to respond to the stress response and complete the stress cycle in order to tell your body that you are, indeed, safe.

 How do you do this?

-According to Burnout, you need to speak your body's language, as your body doesn't know that pulling into your driveway or pressing 'send' on an email means that the stressor is gone.
+According to Amelia and Emily Nagoski's book, Burnout: The Secret to Unlocking the Stress Cycle, you need to speak your body's language, as your body doesn't know that pulling into your driveway or pressing 'send' on an email means that the stressor is gone.
 For all it knows, the lion could still be lurking anywhere, since you haven't told it anything different!

 The most efficient way to complete the stress cycle is to run, swim, or do basically anything that will get your heart rate up for at least 20 minutes a day.
 It doesn't even need to be something athletic or impressive!
 Put on your favourite music and dance out the stress; run up and down your stairs a few times; do jumping jacks while your noodle water boils . . . anything!
 Even clenching and unclenching your muscles while sitting at your desk can have the same affect.